Margie Neal

 Today, Panola County is known for its natural beauty, historical landmarks, and strong sense of community.
 With a mix of small towns and rural areas, the county offers a blend of history, culture, and outdoor recreational opportunities for residents and visitors alike.

-This timeline provides a condensed summary of the historical journey of Panola County, Texas.
+This timeline provides a concise overview of the key events in the history of Panola County, Texas.

 • 1836 - Panola County is formed from parts of Harrison and Shelby Counties.